mrDIMAS/StationIapetus/docs/design.md

 - Hostile to non-authorized persons - basically it has a list of persons that has right clearance

 **(WIP)**

+### Interactive objects

+#### Doors

+Doors are used to provide access to specific areas on the station.
+Doors have clearance levels:

+- 0 - Free access
+- 1 - Restricted access (a.k.a. personnel only)
+- 2 - High security
+- 3 - High command access only

+Player can use security terminals to change their clearance level.
+Clearance levels are not compatible between decks, this means that if a player acquired level-3 clearance on Loading Bay deck, he won't be able to use it on Medical deck for example.

+Doors must be opened manually, it means that when potential user comes close enough to a door, it should show clearance level and ask user if it should be opened.

+Some doors can be opened only if user has appropriate key card.

+#### Items

+- Small health pack - restores 20% of health.
+- Medium health pack - restores 40% of health.
+- Grenade - consumable item, it can be thrown by player.
+- Ammo - universal ammo that is basically an energy cell.
+- Glock - semi-automatic pistol designed to be used with energy ammo
+- M4 gun - classic rifle designed to be used with energy ammo
+- Rail gun - powerful gun with high-energy projectiles that are able to penetrate multiple targets.
+- Plasma gun - powerful energy gun that shoots plasma balls.
+- Key-card - customizable key card.

+### Motivation

+Key points why player should continue playing:

+- Story should drive the curiosity of player.
+- Each of 6 levels should give the player a new weapon (except Loading Bay, which is a starting level and player already have a gun)
+- Gameplay should evolve, each level should allow player to do new things.
+- ???

+Key points why player should explore levels:

+- A chance to find a new weapon
+- A change to find a new useful item
+- ???

 ## Storytelling